 Attention Bloggers, YouTubers, models, photographers, tourist and folks who just love taking unforgettable pictures!
 Downtown Fayetteville, NC at first glance looks like a quaint town with history written on every storefront, but there is more to the city behind the entranceways and over the rooftops.
 There are hidden places in plain sight waiting for you to visit and “pose for the camera” in front of.
 Trust me, your pictures will have people trying to find the spot you used!
 I was able to find several, but I will share the top seven that I discovered on the #SoFAY17 Bloggers Tour.
 I am still basking in the afterglow of being chosen as an influencer for the #SoFAY17 Bloggers Tour with media agency SoFluential and the Fayetteville Convention and Visitors Bureau.
 Keep reading as I share what caught my eye and imagination.
 I took note of all the great spots and headed back downtown after the tour to take more pictures.
-No one wants to be that blogger stopping the entire tour to have a mini photo shoot, right?
+We all want nice pictures for our Instagram, so these locations may be perfect.
+If you’re making a special effort to visit these locations, you’ll want more people to appreciate these photographs.
+If you would like more people to see your photos and potentially start your own influencing career, you might want to get more instagram followers online.
+This can give you some followers, ensuring that these photos don’t go to waste.
+As your followers begin to increase, you’re more likely to experience better growth and engagement on your pictures too!
+So what are you waiting for?
+Head to these locations now!

 I’ve been waiting to put this on a blog post: